 The Fifth Queen by Ford Madox Ford.
 Literary novel in which Katherine Howard is portrayed as an intelligent woman battling for social change.

 No Will But His: A Novel of Kathryn Howard by Sarah A. Hoyt.
-Cousin of the ill-fated Anne Boleyn, Katherine Howard knows the danger of being the wife of Henry VIII.
-She assumes the role of his untouched child bride, but her innocence is imagined, the first of many lies she must tell to gain the throne.
+Katherine Howard assumes the role of the king's untouched bride, the first of many lies she must tell to gain the throne.

 The King's Rose by Alisa M. Libby.
 Fast-paced, well-written novel about King Henry VIII's teenaged fifth wife, Catherine Howard.